 “And so, I want you to go home, and I want you to eat choice, great food; I want you to have some great, sweetened” – it means “the best of your” – “drinks, and then, I want you to – anybody who doesn’t have enough food, invite them over.”

 Basically, this is a party day.
 Rejoice in the Lord!
 It’s to look back.
 It’s like their New Year’s Day.
-And the people understood, they couldn’t focus on all their past failure, because God’s will, on this day, from His Word, was this, and it was to celebrate.
+And the people understood, they couldn’t focus on all their past failure, because God’s will, on this day, from His Word, is this, and it’s to celebrate.